dmpop/natsukashii/README.md

 - ImageMagick
 - sed
 - seq
+- cURL
 - Git (optional)

 ## Intstallation and Usage

 1. Install the required packages on the machine that has all your photos.
 2. Use the following command to clone the project's Git repository in the desired location on the machine: ` git clone https://gitlab.com/dmpop/natsukashii.git`.
 Alternatively, grab the latest source code manually from the project's GitLab page, and unpack the downloaded archive.
+3. Edit the `config.cfg` configuration file.
-3. Switch to the *natsukashii/www* directory and change the default password in the _/login.php_ and _/protect.php_ files.
+4. Switch to the *natsukashii/www* directory and change the default password in the _/login.php_ and _/protect.php_ files.
-4. Switch to the *natsukashii* directory and run the *natsukashii.sh* script using the `./natsukashii.sh` command.
+5. Switch to the *natsukashii* directory and run the *natsukashii.sh* script using the `./natsukashii.sh` command.
-5. During the first run, provide the required information.

 The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed information  on installing and using Natsukashii.
 Get your copy at [Google Play Store](https://play.google.com/store/books/details/Dmitri_Popov_Linux_Photography?id=cO70CwAAQBAJ) or [Gumroad](https://gumroad.com/l/linux-photography).